HNA Group: History

 In 1993, Chen Feng, Wang Jian, Tan Xiangdong, among others, created Hainan Airlines, with approval by the Hainan Provincial Government.
 Following a restructuring of the airline in 1997, they founded HNA Group Co.
 Ltd. in January 2000.
-Since then, the Group has undergone great diversification, entering multiple industries such as tourism and logistics.
+After this, the Group underwent great diversification, entering multiple industries such as tourism and logistics.
 It also significantly expanded its involvement with both national and international companies.
-These include several airlines, NH Hotel Group, Uber, and an office tower and a hotel in New York City.
-HNA Group has spent more than US$3 billion on foreign acquisitions.
-It intends to be one of the top 50 companies in the world by 2030.
+These included several airlines, NH Hotel Group, Uber, and an office tower and a hotel in New York City.
+HNA Group had spent more than US$3 billion on foreign acquisitions.
+It had intended to be one of the top 50 companies in the world by 2030.

 In October 2005, Soros Quantum Fund invested $25 million stake in HNA Group.

 On February 18, 2016, HNA reached an agreement to acquire Ingram Micro Inc, a California-based technology distributor, for $6 billion, in the largest Chinese takeover of a US information technology company.
 HNA Group was then advised by China International Capital Corporation in the transaction.

 In July 2017, HNA was targeted by the Central Government in a set of new measures that prohibit state-owned banks from lending money to Chinese private companies to curb their foreign investment activities and also over concerns about HNA's debt levels.
 Several banks associated with HNA's foreign investments halted new loans since, though some had already suspended their grants before the measures were signed into effect.

 A year after investing, HNA Group was in talks to sell some or all of its 25% share in Hilton Grand Vacations, a timeshare business which had spun off from Hilton Worldwide Holdings the year before.

 Overall debt in 2017 is said to have reached $94 billion at a borrowing cost of $5 billion for the full year.
 To ease the burden, the company disposed of assets worth $13 billion.
 The liquidity shortage also led the non-delivery of up to six Airbus A330 aircraft to be delivered to the group.

 On 29 January 2021, HNA Group declared bankruptcy after debt restructuring efforts failed.
 The Hainan High Court criticized the company's corporate governance structure regarding management of its affiliates in the ruling.
 Hainan Airlines confirmed that it was operating as normal.
 Creditors were demanding the equivalent of US$187 billion in liabilities from the company.
 It is expected for the restructuring to take one year to complete.
 As part of the restructuring, most of the shares of HNA Group will be transferred to its creditors.
 In September 2021, founder and chairman Chen Feng and CEO Tan Xiangdong were arrested, while Chen's son Xiaofeng remained on HNA's board.
-In December 2021 HNA Aviation, including its founding and flagship brand Hainan Airlines, was sold to Liaoning Fangda Group Industrial.
+The failed to restructuring makes HNA Group forced to split its assets and acquired by different buyers.
+In December 2021, HNA's aviation including its founding and flagship brand Hainan Airlines, was sold to Liaoning Fangda Group Industrial.